100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Belfast on strike

-In the spring of 1907 James Larkin, of the National Union of Dock Labourers, helps to organise dock workers in Belfast.
-Employers lock out union members and precipitate a bitter strike, which lasts until November.
-During the strike there is sectarian violence, anti-sectarian actions by workers and the police mutiny in Belfast while British Army troops are deployed to quell unrest.
-James Sexton, the leader of the National Union of Dock Labourers, settles the strike without consulting Jim Larkin, causing Larkin to feel dissatisfied at the role of British trade unions in Ireland.
+James Larkin, of the National Union of Dock Labourers, helps to organise dock workers in Belfast.
+Employers lock out union members and precipitate a bitter strike, which lasts until November 1907.
+During the strike there is sectarian violence, anti-sectarian actions by workers, and police mutiny in Belfast while British Army troops are deployed to quell unrest.
+James Sexton, leader of the NUDL, settles the strike without consulting Larkin, causing Larkin to feel dissatisfied at the role of British trade unions in Ireland.

 01 Jan 1911